SPRINDEX ALLOWS FOR TOOL-FREE, EASY ADJUSTMENT OF YOUR COIL'S SPRING RATE.

 Spring rate is the force required to move a spring a given distance and independent of preload.
 For example, a "400 lb/in" spring requires 400 pounds to move the spring 1 inch and 800 pounds to move a spring 2 inches.
 Preload is how much force is required to start moving the spring.
 Sprindex is patent pending in many countries.

-Follow your shock manufacturer's instructions for preload amount and sag and other shock adjustments.
+Follow your shock manufacturer's instructions for preload amount sag and other shock adjustments.
 Do not preload your Sprindex more than 3 turns and 1 to 2 turns is preferred.

 Your Sprindex coil behaves like a regular coil that has a spring rate the same as your adjusted Sprindex spring rate.
 Adjusting your Sprindex does not change the length of the coil and so does not change your preload.
-Preload is adjusted normally and with the threaded ring that came with your shock.
+The preload is adjusted normally and with the threaded ring that came with your shock.

 Sprindex spring come with performance adaptors, this means they are compatible with a huge range of manufacturers.
 Please see the link below to view compatibility.